SrutavTarun/InSight/README.md

 - **Medical Report Generation**: Generates detailed medical reports based on the analysis results.
 - **API Integration with Gemini AI**: Connects with Gemini AI through API for report generation from analysis result and provide with cross-checking suggestions for radiologist.
--**Report Lab**:ReportLab dynamically generates detailed medical reports based on the analysis results obtained
+- **Report Lab**:ReportLab dynamically generates detailed medical reports based on the analysis results obtained

 ## Installation